SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Pressure-Chamber.md

 toc: false
 ---

 The Pressure Chamber is in the [Basic Machines](/docs/slimefun/basic-machines) category.
-It is a multiblock structure.<br>
+It is a multiblock structure.

 ## Obtaining

-The Pressure Chamber is a multiblock structure, it consists of a dispenser, 2 smooth stone slabs, a piece of glass, a cauldron and 4 pistons.<br>
+The Pressure Chamber is a multiblock structure, it consists of a dispenser, 2 smooth stone slabs, a piece of glass, a cauldron and 4 pistons.

 A complete setup should look like this: